 In accordance with local legislation, Good Clinical Practice and overall Clinical Trial Safety Management principles, ResMed has the responsibility to evaluate device-related adverse events for reportability.
 The institution and/or investigator has the responsibility of providing all required information about the device-related adverse event to ResMed as soon as possible.

-As the sponsor of a study, the investigator and/or institution must ensure that the study is conducted in accordance with the provision of appropriate Good Clinical Practice (GCP) guidelines and all applicable local and regulatory requirements.
+As a sponsor of a study, the investigator and/or institution must ensure that the study is conducted in accordance with the provision of appropriate Good Clinical Practice (GCP) guidelines and all applicable local and regulatory requirements.
 The Investigator must assume all regulatory responsibilities including, but not limited to, IRB/EC approvals, informed consent, regulatory approvals, and any and all reporting obligations to regulatory authorities and ResMed.

 ResMed encourages investigators to publish the results of the study, whether or not the results are favorable to the ResMed product(s).
 The investigator will comply with recognized ethical standards concerning publications and authorship, such as those established by the International Committee of Medical Journal Editors.
 ResMed reserves the right to first review of any draft publications.

 If applicable, as a publically traded company, ResMed is dedicated to transparency relating to its financial relationships with investigators and study sites; therefore ResMed may publically disclose funding associated with an IIR.
 For further information or to submit a concept proposal for an investigator-initiated research grant, please contact the ResMed Office of Medical Affairs via email, at IIR@resmed.com.

 All payments or other transfers of value to physicians and/or teaching hospitals outside the US made in connection with a research activity that are subject to a written agreement, a research protocol, or both, must be reported per relevant local and federal regulations.